-Tom Payne, who plays Jesus on AMC’s The Walking Dead, talks about his character’s role at the Hilltop, expanding the apocalyptic world and what he and Andrew Lincoln share in common.
+Tom Payne, who plays Jesus on AMC’s The Walking Dead, talks about the current state of the communities and how the newest threat changes everything.

-Read an interview with Danai Gurira , who plays Michonne.
+Read an interview with Avi Nash, who plays Siddiq.